FAQs

 2

-You can start training at any age, but you must be at least 16 to solo and 17 to earn your private pilot certificate.
+You can start training at any age, but you must be at least 16 to gain a student pilot certificate, and 17 to earn your private pilot certificate, see 14 CFR §61.83 for eligibility requirements.

 How much does it cost to get a pilot license?